 Millions of people live in medically underserved areas across the US.
 Doctors and public health officials urge recently graduated medical students to go into primary care residencies that can help assuage this public health crisis.
-Residencies such as family medicine, internal medicine and pediatrics, particularly in inner city and remote areas of the nation, are most in demand.
-Fortunately, the U.S. government has extensive online resources to help medical students find exactly which cities and regions need doctors the most.
+Residencies such as family medicine, internal medicine and pediatrics, particularly in inner city and rural areas of the nation, are most in demand.
+Fortunately, the U.S. government has extensive online resources to help medical students find exactly which cities and regions need doctors the most. ps:

 Medically Underserved Areas and Populations